Trae Young has 35 points as Hawks beat winless Cavaliers

 Young's reward?
 An icy shower from team-mates after the game along with coach Lloyd Pierce after their respective first victories in the NBA.

-"It was super cold," a smiling Young said.
-"I thought it would just be Coach Pierce because he had his first win, but it was all right.
+"It was super cold," a smiling Young, 20, said.
+"I thought it would just be coach Pierce because he had his first win, but it was all right.
 I'll take it."

 "Trae is fearless," Bazemore added of his young team-mate.
 "Even in the practices earlier in the summer he came in and established himself right away.